google/crosvm/tools/impl/cros_container/README.md

 This folder contains an **experimental** setup to build a container that includes initialized cros_sdk and precompiled dependencies of crosvm to speed up process of develop and test crosvm in chromeOS tree.

-Currently, we aim to produce a fresh cros_container every week (about 20GB) and incremental builds (very rougly estimated to be 2GB each for now).
-Using this estimation, the container will reach 34GB at the end of the week, and a weekly fresh container build will return its size back to 20GB.
+Currently, we aim to produce a fresh cros_container every week (about 20GB in size).

 ## Usage Instruction